ApolloAuto/apollo/docs/howto/how_to_migrate_to_the_updated_apollo_master_from_old_versions.md

 ```
 Note:
 - Please re-fork and re-clone your repository to sync with the latest changes.
-- Rememeber to make a copy of your work (changes) before re-cloning or you will lose all of it.
+- Remember to make a copy of your work (changes) before re-cloning or you will lose all of it.
 ```

 ### Why we are doing this